Drag on Cylinders Moving in Superfluid 3He-B as the Dimension Spans the Coherence Length: Two contributions to the force

 To make a comparison between the extremal behaviours for objects greater and smaller than the coherence length we take a mixed approach, where we effectively assume that the coherence length is zero, but take into account the flow field suppression for the smaller objects, making sense of earlier calculations for the motion of ions in the superfluid.

-In order to estimate the mentioned above enhancement of the drag force due to Andreev reflection we start from the standard expression for the force $\mathbf{F}$, acting on an object moving with velocity $\mathbf{u}$ through a gas of quasiparticles \cite{baym1979mobility}:
+In order to estimate the above-mentioned enhancement of the drag force due to Andreev reflection we start from the standard expression for the force $\mathbf{F}$, acting on an object moving with velocity $\mathbf{u}$ through a gas of quasiparticles \cite{baym1979mobility}:

 where $\mathbf{p}$, $\mathbf{p}^{'}$ are the momenta of incident and reflected quasiparticles respectively, $n_{\mathbf{p}^{'}}$ -- the Fermi-distribution of quasiparticles in the laboratory frame of reference, $E_{\mathbf{p}}$ -- the energy of Bogolyubov quasiparticle with momentum $\mathbf{p}$ in the rest frame of liquid, the delta-function incorporates the condition that the collision is elastic in the rest frame of the object.
-The most important information for us is hidden in the dependence of the amplitude of quasiparticle scattering from the momentum $\mathbf{p}$ to momentum $\mathbf{p}^{'}$ on the velocity of the object: $(\mathbf{p}\rightarrow\mathbf{p}^{'},\mathbf{u})$.
+The most important information for us is hidden in the dependence of the amplitude of quasiparticle scattering from the momentum $\mathbf{p}$ to momentum $\mathbf{p}^{'}$ on the velocity of the object: $t(\mathbf{p}\rightarrow\mathbf{p}^{'},\mathbf{u})$.
 One can separate the effect without Andreev reflection by the following transformations.
 Suppose the object and the liquid are at rest.
 Then we can write down the condition of equilibrium in the form:

 Subtracting Eq.~\ref{Equil} from Eq.~\ref{Force_0} we arrive at an expression with two summations: